THE DATA

 91% in high schools

-Thanks to its success in Fulton County Schools, the district is doubling participation in the initiative this year.
+Thanks to its success in Fulton County Schools, the district doubled participation in the initiative this year.
 This growth is a true reflection of the effectiveness of our peer-led platform and its seamless implementation.